squishram/zres_GAN/README.md

       - [x] do sketches for both!
       - [x] background reading on 'patch-GAN'

-    TODO: METHOD 1
   - [x] make a dataset without the ground truth
   - [x] remove the ground truth from the training loop
   - [x] implement susan's convolutional layer to downsample the generated image
   - [x] check that you get increased blur level
   - [x] calculate the real space loss between the downsampled generated image and the input
   - [x] sanity check experiment: make the z-resolution MUCH worse in the input image - maybe 5x worse?
   - [x] sanity check experiment: drop down the density of the microtubules a little bit
   - [x] play with the windowing functions
   - [ ] adapt the adversary/discriminator to use 'patch-GAN'
+  - [ ] try reducing mitochondrial "movement" in z for the mitochondria simulations
   - [ ] pass some of my data through it and see what happens

 ### 2: getting some appropriate data